 Symptoms and Signs

 Around the middle of November 2021, I experienced mild carpal tunnel syndrome in the palm and fingers on both sides.
-The unusual thing was that my symptoms – mainly numbness and paresthesia, but sometimes pain – were much worse on the right side.
-Unlike what you might have read on the Internet, my symptoms during this episode have almost never occurred while I’m in bed at night.
-Instead, they have been most prominent while I am using my hands and fingers during the day, especially when working in front of the keyboard and mouse.
+The unusual thing was that my symptoms – mainly numbness and paresthesia, but sometimes pain – were worse on the right side.
+Unlike what you might have read on the Internet, my symptoms during this episode have rarely occurred while I’m in bed at night.
+Instead, they are most prominent while using my hands and fingers during the day, especially when working in front of the keyboard and mouse.

-Phalen’s and Tinel’s test have been positive from mid-December to date.
+Phalen’s and Tinel’s tests have been positive from mid-December to date.

-For the record, I have felt no loss of power or dexterity in my hands or fingers.
+I have felt no loss of power or dexterity in my hands or fingers for the record.
 There is no suggestion of wasting (atrophy) of the thenar muscles.

 Presumed Cause of Recurrence

-Identifying the activity that precipitated this recurrence was not difficult – reviewing the content of two websites and migrating them to a new webhosting service provider.
-This created plenty of stress because:
+It was easy to identify the activity that precipitated this recurrence – reviewing the content of two websites and migrating them to a new web hosting service provider.
+These activities created plenty of stress because:

 - I was trying to beat a self-imposed December 31 deadline, and

 - I was using my keyboard and computer mouse more than usual.
-I suspected use of my mouse exclusively with my right hand contributed to the symptoms being worse on that side on this recurrence.
+I suspected the use of my mouse solely with my right hand contributed to the symptoms being worse on that side.

 Steps I Took to Alleviate My Symptoms

-When I realized the carpal tunnel syndrome in my hands and fingers were not going away on their own, I tried the following maneuvers (not every step listed below was executed as I had wanted and not every step helped my symptoms)
+When I realized the carpal tunnel syndrome in my hands and fingers was not going away on their own, I tried the following maneuvers.
+I did not execute every step listed below as planned, and not every step helped my symptoms.